cheeaun/checkweather-sg/README.md

 [Node.js](https://nodejs.org/en/) is required to run this web app.
 Here's a list of readily-provided scripts:

-- `npm start` - starts a local server
+- `npm start` - starts a local server for development
-- `npm run build-prod` - build the files for production in `dist` folder
+- `npm run build` - build the files for production in `dist` folder

-🚧 Due to a bug in the local server ([Parcel](https://parceljs.org/)), loading the local server path (e.g. `http://localhost:1234/`) will return an empty page.
-Append `/index.html` to the path to see the page.
+- `npm run serve` - starts a local server to preview production build

 ## Copyright & license